AdobeDocs/target.de-DE/help/administrating-target/c-user-management/property-channel/properties-overview.md

 Greifen Sie für diese in der Adobe Admin Console for Enterprise ausgeführten Aufgaben auf die Konsole zu, indem Sie die folgenden Schritte durchführen:

-1. Go to [https://adminconsole.adobe.com/enterprise](https://adminconsole.adobe.com/enterprise/) &gt; sign in using your Adobe ID, if you have not already logged in.
+1. Go to [https://adminconsole.adobe.com/enterprise](https://adminconsole.adobe.com/enterprise/) > sign in using your Adobe ID, if you have not already logged in.

    Oder